 When hiring formerly convicted employees, Ongig’s software helps you create more inclusive job descriptions.
 Recruitment stats show the language used in a job posting can attract (or deter) relevant candidates.
 So, it’s crucial to create job postings that make former felons feel welcome and encouraged to work at your company.

-Ongig is an automated tool that helps employers create effective and inclusive job postings.
-The software flags words and phrases that might turn off people with a criminal history from applying to your job posting, like “criminal background check,” “convicted felon,” or “ex-felon.”
-And it offers more inclusive replacements.
+Ongig is a tool that assists employers in making job ads that work well and includes everyone.
+The software points out words that might make people with a criminal history not want to apply, like “criminal background check,” “convicted felon,” or “ex-felon.”
+It suggests more inclusive words to use instead.

 Here’s an example of “criminal background check” flagged in Ongig with a pop-up showing a more inclusive replacement: